 - Pathology residency

-- As a pathologist, it involves diagnosing conditions or interpreting biopsies that is key to a patient’s treatment plan.
-You are the doctor’s doctor
+- As a pathologist, it involves diagnosing conditions or interpreting biopsies that are key to a patient’s treatment plan.
+You are the doctor’s doctor.

 - Reading slides of biopsies she has taken personally or those from other doctors